Labirintami/doc/docs/layout/api/layout_padding_config.md

 title: padding
 ---

-@short:
-defines the distance between a cell and the border of layout
+@short: defines the distance between a cell and the border of layout

-@type: string,number
+@signature: padding?: number | string;

 @example:
 var layout = new dhx.Layout("layout_container",{